4ldrian01/networking_IT-portfolio-small-to-basic-projects/README.md

 # networking_IT-portfolio
-All of my projects in IT networking.
+All of my small-to-basics projects in IT networking.